petss1/MovieProject/README.md

 Movie dataset: The primary dataset used for this analysis is the "Movie Data Homework.xlsx" file, containing detailed information about each movie’s performance (box office and budget), actors, directors, etc.
 You can download the original datasource here: [Movie Dataset Excel file](https://github.com/user-attachments/files/28029206/Movie_Data.xlsx)
 ### Tools
-- Power Query - I used Power Query for Data Cleaning and Data Transformation
+1. Power Query - for Data Cleaning and Data Transformation
-- Excel - I used Excel for Data Analysis Pivot Tables for Creating the dashboard and Visualisations
+2. Excel - for Data Analysis
+3. Pivot Tables - for Creating the dashboard and Visualisations
+### Data Cleaning and Preparation
+- Data loading and inspection
+- Handling errors and missing values
+- Data cleaning and formatting.
+The excel file after the data cleaning and preparation process can be downloaded here: [Ready to use Dashboard]
+### Questions for Data Analysis
+1. Which top 10 genres were the most successful (Box) these years?
+2. Which top 5 actors were the most successful?
+3. Top 5 movies by Box and Budget?
+4. Seasonality?